Séminaire international

 Assessment

-This is an accredited program.
 Students seeking credit are encouraged to consult their home institution to validate credit transfer.

 For those who’d like to be assessed, should they provide: Individual summary of the essential elements on one of the topics covered in the intensive program, with additional research.